France looted treasures from West Africa 130 years ago. Now 26 prized artifacts are going back to Benin.

 “We see 26 artifacts.
 There are others, no?” he said.
 “I’d say we are at the beginning of a process.”

-At least 90,000 artifacts from sub-Saharan Africa are held across institutions in France, according to a 2018 report commissioned by the French government — the majority of which can be found at the Musée du Quai Branly.
+At least 90,000 artifacts from sub-Saharan Africa are held by institutions in France, according to a 2018 report commissioned by the French government.
+The majority of them can be found at the Musée du Quai Branly.

 Earlier this year, Germany became the first country to announce plans to send hundreds of pieces back to Nigeria, a move that also stirred debate over whether other countries should do the same.